aluxljy/DIA/README.md

 Steps to run the code:
 1. Download the ZIP file and open the folder in your desired IDE, preferable VS Code.
-(*If this does not work then copy and paste all the files into a folder, then open the folder created in your desired IDE)

 2. Create a virtual environment using the command ```py -3 -m venv .venv``` for Windows.
 (*Make sure you are in the correct working directory which is the folder created at Step 1)